The importance of churchyards

 Lichens can present particular problems for churchyard management, for example:

-In all these cases, please feel free to get in touch with the British Lichen Society.
-For example, a free survey could be carried out to see if the lichen flora is of conservation value.
+In all these cases, please feel free to get in touch with us.
+We may already know of important lichens and where they are in the churchyard, or we may be able to carry out a survey to see if the lichen flora is of conservation value.
 A lichenologist could come and meet with parishioners to talk about lichens and explain about their conservation in non-technical language.
-We can also advise on suitable methods of lichen removal where it is absolutely necessary.
-We can help to identify particular unsafe headstones that might be made safe to protect the lichens on them.
-We can also discuss and advise about how to make repairs in such a way that lichens are protected, and inconvenience or disruption of work is minimised.
-We work closely with other conservation agencies such as Natural England, the Wildlife Trusts and English Heritage.
-All the advice we offer is free of charge.
+We can also advise on suitable methods of lichen removal where it is absolutely necessary, and help to identify headstones that should be repaired or made safe to protect the lichens on them rather than laying them down.

-For detailed guidance on management of churchyard lichens download an MS Word document from the link below.
+Further guidance on the management of churchyard lichens can be downloaded from the link below.